To improve our system security, all users will need to register for a free account to access EOG data. Click to read the announcement.

 - F.-C. Hsu, K. Baugh, T. Ghosh, M. Zhizhin, and C. Elvidge, “DMSP-OLS Radiance Calibrated Nighttime Lights Time Series with Intercalibration,” Remote Sensing, vol. 7, pp. 1855–1876, 2015.

-When using the data please credit the product generation to the Earth Observation Group, Payne Institute for Public Policy.
+When using the data please credit the product generation to the Earth Observation Group, Payne Institute for Public Policy, with proper citations as below.